thomasp85/waysign/README.md

 ## Installation

-You can install the development version of waysign like so:
+You can install the release version of waysign with `install.packages("waysign")`.
+If you want the development version you can install from github using pak:

 ``` r
 pak::pak("thomasp85/waysign")